 Explore our Sonoma County pro bono Immigration Law Clinic

-This is the fifth free clinic offered by Empire College School of Law since 2000.
+This is the fifth pro bono legal clinic in Sonoma County offered by Empire College School of Law since 2000.
 Previous clinics have covered elder law, disability law, family law and small claims law.

-The new clinic assists people in obtaining a new category of visa which was authorized by Congress as part of the 2000 Victims of Trafficking and Violence Protection Act.
+The new clinic, in partnership with Catholic Charities of the Diocese of Santa Rosa, assists people in obtaining a new category of visa which was authorized by Congress as part of the 2000 Victims of Trafficking and Violence Protection Act.

 People who qualify for this type of visa must prove to their legal representatives that they have been a victim of a crime, that they have suffered substantial physical or mental harm, and that they have assisted law enforcement in prosecuting the crime.